Betting On Tennis In Colorado

 Just like the name suggests, futures are bets on a future outcome.
 In tennis, most futures markets revolve around Grand Slam events and various player accomplishments.
 These include:

-You can bet on both men’s and women’s winners in each category at odds that are adjusted throughout the year.
+You can bet on both men’s and women’s winners in each category at professionally set odds that are adjusted throughout the year.
 There are also futures markets for most ATP and WTA tour stops.